skip to content

 For example:

-- If you are feeling overwhelmed, consider saying “no” to things which are not a priority
+• If you are feeling overwhelmed, consider saying “no” to things which are not a priority.

-- Reflect on your expectations – of yourself and of others.
-It is useful to ask yourself
+• Reflect on your expectations – of yourself and of others.
+It is useful to ask yourself.
+Whether these expectations are realistic or achievable and to moderate them where necessary.

 Reducing your anxiety

-It is helpful to identify what pace of change feels right for you rather than pushing yourself to manage everything all at once.
+Decide what pace of change feels right for you rather than pushing yourself to manage everything all at once.

-- Talk to close friends and/or family about your anxiety – not necessarily to find a solution, but so that you don’t have to hide how you are feeling
+• Talk to close friends and/or family about your anxiety – not necessarily to find a solution, but so that you don’t have to hide how you are feeling.

-- Talk to a trusted colleague or a supervisor or manager if you are having difficulties at work
+• Talk to a trusted colleague or a supervisor or manager if you are having difficulties at work.

-- Try to set realistic goals and expectations for overcoming the difficulties your anxiety presents.
-For example, you might not be able to get rid of your anxiety completely, but you can learn how to tolerate it and by doing so, to reduce it
+• Try to set realistic goals and expectations for overcoming the difficulties your anxiety presents.
+For example, you might not be able to get rid of your anxiety completely, but you can learn how to tolerate it and by doing so, to reduce it.

 Further information can be found here: